Small stations with big impact

 Coventry to Leamington Spa line, England

-Kenilworth station opened in 2018.
-This single 100m platformed modular design was built on the site of the old station.
+Kenilworth stop's single 100m platformed modular design was built on the site of the old station.

 Design and build issues meant a delayed project completion.
 The original budget of £11.3 million over ran by £2 million.